The author is a guitarist and bassist with over 35 years of experience as a musician.

 Well, let’s not go that far.
 But the friendly guitar arms race that has been going on between Fender and Gibson for over 50 years has led to many of the innovations we take for granted today.

 Some of the top guitarists in history played Fender guitars.
 Here’s a look at some incredible Fender instruments and their impact on the guitar world.

 The Telecaster wasn’t always called the Telecaster.
 It started out as the single-pickup Esquire back in 1950, then gained a second pickup and become the Broadcaster, and finally the Telecaster.

 Yup, this is the guitar that gave Gibson the kick in the pants it needed to develop the Les Paul.

 This was the first commercially available solid-body electric guitar.
 It was a creation of Leo Fender, founder of Fender, and a unique innovation.

-The form and function of this guitar has remained essentially the same since its inception.
+The form and function of this guitar have remained essentially the same since its inception.
 They built the Tele model for clear, clean sounds, and assembly-line production.
 With a flat, solid body and simple wiring they could pump these guitars out by the thousands, and the Tele caught on just as fast as Fender could make them.